-Science

-General Science
+Science General Science

-Science SNC2D1 Grade 10 Academic
+Science Grade 10

+SNC2D1 Academic

 This course enables students to develop their understanding of basic concepts in biology, chemistry, earth and space science, and physics, and to relate science to technology, society, and the environment.
 Students are also given opportunities to further develop their scientific investigation skills.
 Students will plan and conduct investigations and develop their understanding of scientific theories related to the connections between cells and systems in animals and plants; chemical reactions, with a particular focus on acid-base reactions; forces that affect climate and climate change; and the interaction of light and matter.
+Prerequisite: SNC1P1 or 1D1 or 1DA

-Science - Pre-Advanced Placement SNC2DA Grade 10 Academic
+Science - Pre-Advanced Placement Grade 10

+SNC2DA Academic

 This course enables students to develop their understanding of basic concepts in biology, chemistry, earth and space science, and physics, and to relate science to technology, society, and the environment.
 Students are also given opportunities to further develop their scientific investigation skills.
 Students will plan and conduct investigations and develop their understanding of scientific theories related to the connections between cells and systems in animals and plants; chemical reactions, with a particular focus on acid-base reactions; forces that affect climate and climate change; and the interaction of light and matter.
 Prerequisite: SNC1P1 or 1D1 or 1DA